-The Megadeals disciplin synchronies your messaging, your content and distribution tactics and enables your marketing to function as an AIR support to the sales professionals on the ground.
+The Megadeals discipline synchronises your messaging, content and distribution tactics and enables your marketing to function as an air support to the sales professionals.

 More successful companies of today are reallocating their resources, and investing around 50% into marketing and 50% into sales.
 Resulting in building powerful marketing activities around the sales team, which better scales the business.

 The trend is becoming more extreme, Megadeals predict that in the future 70% will be invested in marketing and 30% in sales.